 Keep critical information in a place where your trusted contact can find it.
-I encourage my clients to create a "grab and go" binder with key information.
+You might consider creating a "grab and go" binder with key information.
 An alternative is to save everything to a secure flash drive.
 Regardless of which works best for you, you'll want to make sure it's stored in a safe place such as a safety deposit box or locked drawer given the highly sensitive nature of this information.
-You might also want to consider using a password manager such as LastPass or 1Password on your home computer and personal devices.
+You might also want to consider using a password manager, such as LastPass and 1Password, on your home computer and personal devices.
 With these programs, you create and remember one master password and then add the usernames and passwords for your various accounts to its encrypted database.